Home >

 - The Constitution of Liberty (1960)

 Thoughtful reflections on the conditions and limitations of liberty in the modern world, written by a deeply cultured Austrian who found his home in the Anglo-Saxon world.
-The 'Summa' of classical political economy in our century. --The Intercollegiate Review, The Fifty Worst (and Best) Books of the Century, Fall 1999
+The 'Summa' of classical political economy in our century. --The Intercollegiate Review

 A great re-statement for this century of classical liberalism by its greatest modern exponent. --John O'Sullivan